kingbob300/kingbob300.github.io/README.md

 ## Hello North America
 ### Hello Wisconsin

-My name is <GITHUB-USERNAME>.
+My name is kingbob300.
 You killed my father...prepare to die.
 Things to do
 - Sleep
 - Eat